 Rely on an Experienced Cape May Aggravated Assault Defense Attorney

-If you or a loved one is facing serious criminal charges due to allegations of aggravated assault in Atlantic City the experienced criminal defense lawyers of the Law Firm of John J. Zarych can fight for you.
+If you or a loved one is facing serious criminal charges due to allegations of aggravated assault in Cape May County, the experienced Cape May criminal defense lawyers of the Law Firm of John J. Zarych can fight for you.
 We work to defend your rights by asserting all reasonable defenses and forcing the prosecutor to carry each and every element of their burden of proof.
 Furthermore, we engage with the prosecution strategically to determine whether there are additional options to mitigate the consequences you face.
-To schedule a free and confidential initial case analysis call our firm at (609) 625-3006 or schedule an appointment online.
+To schedule a free and confidential initial case analysis call our firm at (609) 616-4956 or schedule an appointment online.